Lisa J Delissio

 The impacts of climate change and development on the wild plants and tropical dry forest in Culebra, Puerto Rico.
 Current project: creation of an herbarium reference collection of the plants of Culebra, and an associated field guide.

 * Principal Investigator for National Science Foundation Math and Science Partnership START Grant: Atlantic Partnership for the Biological Sciences: a Partnership for Effective Lab- and Field-based Science: http://atlantic.mspnet.org/

 My research students and protege(e)s.
 Where are they now?

-Cheryl Bondi - MS in Biology, Humboldt State University; PhD candidate at SUNY- ESF, working on red-backed salamanders in VT/NH and examining the effects of soil calcium on their diet
+Cheryl Bondi - Adjunct Faculty at SUNY Cortland.
+MS in Biology, Humboldt State University; Ph.D. from SUNY- ESF, worked on red-backed salamanders in VT/NH and examining the effects of soil calcium on their diet

 Jennifer Smith-Castro - Fish and Wildlife Biologist - US Fish and Wildlife Service